Utils

 Auto-extracts from Learner: - Preprocessing: apply_reorder, target_spacing, size/patch_size - Transforms: item_tfms or pre_patch_tfms - Training: loss_func, model architecture

 Args: learn: fastai Learner instance experiment_name: MLflow experiment name.
 If None, uses model name. run_name: MLflow run name.
-If None, auto-generates with timestamp. auto_start: If True, auto-starts/stops MLflow run in before_fit/after_fit. model_name: Override auto-extracted model name for registration. extra_params: Additional parameters to log (e.g., {‘dropout’: 0.5}). extra_tags: MLflow tags to set on the run. dataset_version: Dataset version hash string for tracking. log_split: If True, auto-logs train/val split CSV when dls has split_df.
+If None, auto-generates with timestamp. auto_start: If True, auto-starts/stops MLflow run in before_fit/after_fit. model_name: Override the auto-extracted model name (used as the experiment name when experiment_name is None). extra_params: Additional parameters to log (e.g., {‘dropout’: 0.5}). extra_tags: MLflow tags to set on the run. dataset_version: Dataset version hash string for tracking. log_split: If True, auto-logs train/val split CSV when dls has split_df.

 Returns: ModelTrackingCallback ready to use with learn.fit()